 The most popular place to go to the beach here is the section that hugs Camino Del Mar/North Torrey Pines Road roughly between Carmel Valley Road and Torrey Pines State Natural Reserve.
 Lifeguards patrol this section of the beach year-round.

 This Del Mar beach is close to the Torrey Pines Gliderport, so it’s not uncommon to see hang gliders and paragliders soaring over the beach and ocean here.
 If you are beachgoing on the south end where there are cliffs, do not set up camp near the cliffs as they are known to crumble.
 You can take rather long walks and runs here to the south if the tides permit.

 In hopes of protecting the surrounding wildlife, no dogs are allowed on the beach.

 - Hikes at the Torrey Pines State Natural Reserve

 Amenities: The beach has its own restrooms and showers, making it easy to wash off the sand and seawater before heading back home.
 The facilities are found near Penasquitos Lagoon, with fresh drinking water also available.

-Parking (parking lots are temporarily closed): Parking is available every day and administered by the state-chosen concessionaire, LAZ parking.
+Parking: Parking is available every day and administered by the state-chosen concessionaire, LAZ parking.
 There are two lots: South Beach Parking and North Beach Parking.
 Both are subject to demand pricing so expect to pay between $10-25.
 A light at the top of the kiosk at South Beach Parking will flash when that lot is full.
-This is your cue to head to North Beach Parking which doesn’t fill up as quickly but definitely can during the summer season.
-Frequent visitors should consider the California Explorer Day Use Annual Pass which provides unlimited parking here and at other state beaches.
+This is your cue to head to North Beach Parking, which doesn’t fill up as quickly but definitely can during the summer season.
+Frequent visitors should consider the California Explorer Day Use Annual Pass, which provides unlimited parking here and other state beaches.